Feedback

 have a _fast

-where the second feedback will not be evaluated, if the first part already answers the interestingness
+) where the second feedback will not be evaluated, if the value of the first feedback operand already answers the interestingness

 Using feedback_and_fast